|

 (pron. |WAN| with dipping tone) |

-Chinese: dawn, know, tell
+Chinese: dawn, daybreak, know,

-(pron. as one-syllable |SHEE-AU| with dipping tone) |
+(pron. |SJAU| with dipping tone) |

 Chinese: scholar, science, learn,

-study, studious (one-syll. name, pron. as
+study, studious (one-syll. name, pron. |SJWE|

 Chinese: (1) elegant; (2) dumb,

-mute |
+mute (pron. with third-tone |AH|) |

-Chinese: cheerful, happy |
+Chinese: cheerful, happy,

 Chinese: peaceful, solemn